EmbeddedTn/CarDBoard/README.md

 Future idea -> parking sensors

 ## TODO:
+  - prototype all functions (in header files) to avoid _promotion to ints_ for smaller types
   - add informative function comments to the header files
   - contol that the code is using the smallest data types to optimize memory
+  - correctly use _volatile_ keyword for certain global variables

 ### Libraries
 - LVGL